 The BioMedIT project establishes a coordinated nationwide network of secure infrastructures to support computational biomedical research and clinical bioinformatics.
 Built on the centers of expertise established at our partner universities (regional nodes), this project is managed by the SPHN Data Coordination Centre, a group of the SIB Swiss Institute for Bioinformatics.

-Data will be de-identified and encoded, then encrypted for the transfer to the researcher’s account on a BioMedIT node.
+Once these requirements are fulfilled, data is being de-identified (pseudonymized/coded) and encrypted for the transfer to the researcher’s account on the BioMedIT network.

 A research project using clinical data from a Swiss university hospital typically needs to fulfill the following requirements, prior to any data being transferred:

 IT Security and Data Protection user training: Researchers/users working with sensitive human data on the BioMedIT project space are provide with a training opportunities (online or a class-room course) and a subsequent exam, which is mandatory.

 |ETH: SIS||Bernd Rinnfirstname.lastname@example.org|